 We’ve heard many different versions of people’s Macau stories from all walks of life, but this story is a special one.
-It is a story that has been developed for over 30 years and continues to the next generation.
-It enabled Macanese cuisine to shine under a spotlight on a global stage exhibiting the nature of what defines this melting-pot of flavors from centuries of Portuguese colonization and cultures.
-This is the story of Riquexo.
+It is a story that has been going on for over 30 years and continues to the next generation.
+It enabled Macanese cuisine to shine under a spotlight on a global stage exhibiting the nature of what defines this melting pot of flavors from centuries of Portuguese colonization and cultures.
+This is the story of Riquexó.

 Unfazed by the rapid advancement of a city that was once a sleepy fishing port, Sonia Palma who currently runs the restaurant, exuded warmth in welcoming us to her humble family-owned establishment.
 Modestly decorated with photographs of the Old Macau (some dating over a century) she is a veteran in accommodating anybody curious to know Riquexo’s narrative.
 Big names like the New York Times, CNN, National Geographic, and other global media outlets have knocked at her door, all sharing one thing in common; they are all intrigued by Senhora Aida de Jesus.
 Now 102 years old, she is the mother of Sonia Palma and the genius behind the menu.